Éléonore Desmier d'Olbreuse: Life

 After the death of her husband, Éléonore received Lüneburg Castle as her widow's seat.
 Sophia Dorothea unsuccessfully asked her former husband one last time that he should let her leave Ahlden to live with her mother in complete seclusion, but her request was denied.

 Éléonore spent the last years of her life caring for her daughter and trying to obtain her release.
-She even turned to King Louis XIV of France, who had once driven her and her Huguenot family out of France.
+She even turned to King Louis XIV, who had once driven her and her Huguenot family out of France.
 The French monarch was not averse to accepting her and her daughter, but Eléonore did not want to meet the condition of converting to Catholicism.

 Éléonore died on 5 February 1722, nearly blind, in Celle Castle, Celle.
 She mentioned 342 persons in her will.
 She was buried in the Fürstengruft at the Stadtkirche St. Marien (town church of St. Mary) in Celle.